-Tests were conducted by Don E. Bloodgood and John M. Bell, Purdue University on 4-inch cast iron pipe and vitrified clay pipe.
-The tests used new pipe and clean water and the n value for cast iron was found to be .00835 compared to 0.00865 for clay.
+Tests were also conducted by Don E. Bloodgood and John M. Bell, Purdue University on 4-inch cast iron pipe at the same time as the vitrified clay and asbestos cement pipe tests.
+The tests used new pipe and clean water and the n value for cast iron was found to be .00835 compared to 0.00865 for clay and 0.00853 for asbestos cement.

-The Ductile Iron Pipe Research Association, in its Handbook, uses the Hazen-Williams equation rather than the Manning's equation to calculate the flow.
+The Ductile Iron Pipe Research Association in its Handbook uses the Hazen-Williams equation rather than the Manning's equation to calculate the flow.
 In the Hazen-Williams formula, a C value is used as the coefficient of roughness for the pipe walls.
 The Hazen-Williams formula generally is used for pressure pipe calculations rather for gravity systems.
 The Ductile Iron Research Association recommended Hazen-Williams C values converted to Manning's n values results in n values of 0.010 to 0.013.

-In the corrosion process (tuberculation), growths or mounds form on the walls of the iron pipe.
-These growths are often so large and numerous that the frictional resistance is greatly increased and, in addition, a serious reduction in the effective cross sectional area of the pipe is produced.
+In the corrosion process, tuberculation, growths or mounds form on the walls of the iron pipe.
+These growths are often so large and numerous that the frictional resistance is greatly increased and in addition, produce a serious reduction in the effective cross sectional area of the pipe.
 The result is a tremendous reduction in hydraulic capacity.
 In order to offset the destructive effects of tuberculation, the cast iron and ductile iron pipe manufacturers generally supply pipe with either cement mortar linings or polyethylene linings.
-These are relatively thin linings, and it is quite probable that the linings will lose their protective capabilities within a few years, due to leaching and scrubbing action, and permit the start of tuberculation.
-For cast iron or ductile iron sewers an n value of 0.013 should be used regardless of the type of lining.
+These are relatively thin linings, and it is quite probable that the linings will lose their protective capabilities within a few years due to leaching and scrubbing action, and permit the start of tuberculation.
+Therefore, for cast iron or ductile iron sewers, an n value of 0.013 should be used regardless of the type of lining.